talfig/Assembler/README.md

 Replace <source_file> with the path to your assembly code file.

-## Error Handling
+## ⚠️ Error Handling
-Encounter errors?
-No problem!
-Our assembler provides descriptive error messages similar to those from compilers:
+Bumped into issues?
+No worries!
+Our assembler offers descriptive error messages such as:

 - **Memory allocation failure**
 - **Unrecognized commands**
 - **Syntax errors**

-## Directory Structure
+## 📁 Directory Structure
 The project is organized as follows:

 - **Build and Configuration:** Contains build scripts and configuration files.